jherman3/webgl-particle-toy/README.md

 handle the sliders / text on the page so the overall page design is pretty bad from a web design point of view.
 My main interest with this exercise was the OpenGL part though, and that was a success.
+* I briefly looked at automated website packaging / deployment systems but I couldn't get it working quickly so the process for deploying this on github pages is to manually merge changes into the gh-pages branch and manually re-run the typescript compiler.
+Again, this is sub-optimal from a webdev point of view.